Naturopathy for Constipation

 - Test for and remove food sensitivities from your diet.

-- If you need to take iron, try a lower dose of iron that is more easily absorbed.
+- If you need to take iron, try a lower dose of iron that is in a form that is more easily absorbed, like a bisglycinate iron.

 - Balance hormones in pregnancy through diet.

 - Use minerals like magnesium to keep your stool softer and easier to pass.

-- Increase bile production and flow to stimulate bowels to move.
+- Increase bile production and flow with herbs like artichoke and dandelion to stimulate bowels to move.